chrisittner/git-codeowners/README.md

 ## Features

 - Detects the right CODEOWNERS file of the current git repository (`CODEOWNERS`, `docs/CODEOWNERS`, or `.github/CODEOWNERS`)
-- Works well as a pre-commit hook; Returns a non-zero exit code if unowned files are found
+- Works well as a pre-commit hook.
+Returns a non-zero exit code if unowned files are found
 - Is composable & scripting friendly
 - Is fast & written in Rust